grammyjs/website/site/docs/guide/filter-queries.md

 ## Introduction

-Most (all?) other bot frameworks allow you to perform a primitive form of filtering for updates, e.g.,only `on("message")` and the like.
+Most (all?) other bot frameworks allow you to perform a primitive form of filtering for updates, e.g., only `on("message")` and the like.
 Other filtering of messages is left to the developer, which often leads to endless `if` statements in their code.

 On the contrary, **grammY ships with its own query language** that you can use in order to **filter for exactly the messages** you want.